Second-hand-alert/second-hand-alert-Norway/README.md

 The about/help-page is separate from the plugin to easier update install instructions and can be found on [secondhandalert.xyz](https://secondhandalert.xyz).
 The `?` in the top right corner of the browser extension points to this site.

+## Development

+How to develop and debug a new extention for a country or additional stores in an existing one is found in [DEVELOPMENT.md](./blob/trunk/DEVELOPMENT.md)

 ## Note for reviewers

 Build and structure documentation for reviewers and developers.